HatemMohmmed73/MrPower/README.md

 # MR Power System

-A Node.js/Express web application for vehicle repair and maintenance business management.
-Features include customer management, invoicing, stock management, and reporting.
+MR Power System is a Node.js/Express web application designed for vehicle repair and maintenance business management.
+It provides an all-in-one solution for managing customers, invoices, stock/parts, and business reporting.
+The app is suitable for garages, workshops, and service centers looking to digitize their workflow.

 ---

 ## Features
-- Customer management
+- Customer management (add, view, billing history)
-- Invoice creation and PDF export
+- Invoice creation, PDF export, and print
-- Stock/parts management
+- Stock/parts management (add, edit, track quantity and prices)
-- User authentication and permissions
+- User authentication and role-based permissions
-- Reporting dashboard
+- Reporting dashboard for business insights
+- **Docker support** for easy deployment and local development

 ---